KDE/digikam-doc/export_tools/media_wiki.rst

     The MediaWiki Export Connected to an Account from Wikimedia Commons Web Service

+While transferring the files, you can customize some **Information** used by the MediaWiki server to identify the uploading operation.
+The fields available are listed below:

+    - **Author**: the author name of the contents as text.
+    - **Source**: the original source of the contents as text.
+    - **License**: the license of the contents.
+Use one entry from the list provided by the tool.
+    - **Generic categories**: The categories that will be added to the contents as text.
+    - **Generic text**: The text that will be added to the contents below the Information template.
+    - **Upload comments**: The text that will be used as upload comments.
+The value *Uploaded via digiKam uploader* will be used if empty.

 .. figure:: images/export_media_wiki_info.webp
     :alt:
     :align: center

     The MediaWiki Export Information Settings

+During uploading the files, you can also apply some operations listed in **Options** view.
+If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to MediaWiki.
+The values will be read from the **Maximum Size** and **JPEG quality** settings, which can be used to adjust the compression and maximum height.
+The width calculation will be done so as to have the aspect ratio conserved.
+You can also drop **metadata** and GPS **coordinates** information from the files.

 .. figure:: images/export_media_wiki_options.webp
     :alt: